Hydrodynamic representation and Energy Balance for Dirac and Weyl fermions in curved space-times: Abstract

 \section{Abstract}

 Using a generalized Madelung transformation, we derive the hydrodynamic representation of the Dirac equation in arbitrary curved space-times coupled to an electromagnetic field.
 We obtain Dirac-Euler equations for fermions involving a continuity equation and a first integral of the Bernoulli equation.
-Using the comparison of the Dirac and Klein-Gordon equations we obtain the balance equation for fermion particles.
+Comparing between the Dirac and Klein-Gordon equations we obtain the balance equation for fermion particles.
 We also use the correspondence between fermions and bosons to derive the hydrodynamic representation of the Weyl equation which is a chiral form of the Dirac equation.